 The savings will be applied automatically when you enroll in a Silver plan through the marketplace.
 Visit the marketplace website for more information.

 What if I already have health insurance?

 If you already have affordable coverage — through your employer, your spouse’s employer or Health First Colorado (Medicaid), for example — you will not qualify for financial help offered through the marketplace plans.
 More information about who’s ineligible for Connect for Health Colorado coverage is on the marketplace’s website.

 If you’re independently enrolled in a private health insurance plan, not through an employer, you may qualify for significant savings if you switch to a Connect for Health Colorado plan.
 But you may need to wait until open enrollment.

-If you get coverage through the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) because you were terminated from a job or were put on reduced hours before Oct.
-1, you may be able to save money by switching to a Connect for Health Colorado plan during a 60-day special enrollment window.
-Be sure to apply and select your plan through Connect for Health Colorado before your COBRA coverage ends to make sure there’s no gap in coverage.
-If you're not sure whether making this switch makes sense for you, you can ask for free advice from a certified insurance broker.
+If you were receiving temporary continuation of your health care coverage under COBRA and that coverage has ended, you may be able to sign up for a Connect for Health Colorado plan during a 60-day special enrollment window.
+Try to apply and select your plan through Connect for Health Colorado before your COBRA coverage ends to make sure there’s no gap in coverage.

 Will I need to get a new doctor?